 6. How many new cases of First Episode of Psychosis (FEP) will occur each year in Nevada?
 The median rate of new cases (or incidence) each year for schizophrenia, one of the principal psychotic disorders, is estimated to be 15.2 per 100,000 population (McGrath et al., 2008), and the first episode of psychosis exhibits a peak onset between 15 and 25 years of age (Heinssen et al., 2014; Kessler et al., 2007a; Kessler et al., 2007b).
 However, approximately 20% of individuals diagnosed with schizophrenia have an onset of their illness after the age of 40 years (Harris and Jeste, 1988; Howard et al., 2000; Maglione et al., 2014).
 The age range for capturing cases of first episode of psychosis therefore extends from middle adolescence and early adulthood through middle adulthood.
-Based on these findings, the anticipated incidence rate of schizophrenia for Nevada was estimated as approximately 307 new cases during each fiscal year, as follows: (2,022,031) (15.2/100,000) = 307.4
+Based on these findings, the anticipated incidence rate of schizophrenia for Nevada was estimated at approximately 307 new cases during each fiscal year, as follows:

-The State does not collect information regarding the rate of new cases of mental disorders per year, so this estimate was determined using the best available information, as follows:
+NOTE: The State does not collect information regarding the rate of new cases of mental disorders per year, and this estimate was determined using the best available information, as follows: